Skip to content

 ScienceApps Remote Desktop Environments

-Connecting to a Compute Node
+Connecting to a Compute Node (Advanced)

 The most user-involved method is to connect directly to compute nodes (which ensures the shared login nodes are not swamped with daemons and file watchers).
 This approach can be used for VS Code as well as other IDEs, such as PyCharm.
+This method requires the user has configured passwordless authentication.

-Host cluster
+Host cluster_jh

 IdentityFile ~/.ssh/id_ed25519 # !! the SSH key used to connect to the cluster